vincentt-cmd/vincentt-cmd/README.md

 # Hi, I'm Vincent

 Welcome to my page!
-I am a high school student with a strong technical background and passion for cybersecurity!
+I am a high school student with a strong technical background and passion for Cybersecurity!

 ---
 <a href="https://www.linkedin.com/in/vincent-nguyen-97961924b/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## About Me

-I am currently a dual enrolled student pursuing an associate degree in cyberseurity and my IGETC.
+I am currently a dual enrolled student (high school senior) pursuing an Associate of Science in Cyberseurity and my IGETC.
 Interested in pursuing a career as a Security Engineer!

 ---